Your Guide to Summer Nights in Barcelona

 During summer, Barcelona is as lively and colorful after dark as it is in the blazing Mediterranean sunlight.

-This is also the time when Barcelona’s nightclubs are at their best and busiest, bars and restaurants spill their chairs and tables into shady courtyards or out onto pavements, while along the coast, cheerful chiringuitos throw impromptu parties on the sand.
+This is also the time when Barcelona’s nightclubs are at their best and busiest, bars and restaurants spill their chairs and tables into shady courtyards or out onto pavements, and along the coast, cheerful chiringuitos throw impromptu parties on the sand.

 Enjoy a magic night on the rooftop of Casa Batlló